History of the Jews in France

 The king probably had the interests of his treasury also in view.

 The profits of the former confiscations had gone into the treasury, and by recalling the Jews for only twelve years he would have an opportunity for ransoming them at the end of this period.
 It appears that they gave the sum of 122,500 livers for the privilege of returning.

-They were not to be molseted, either with regard t the chattels they had carried away at the time of their cemeteries were to be resorted to them on condition that they would refund their value; or, if these could not be resorted, the king would give them the necessary sites at a reasonable price.
+They were not to be molested, either with regard t the chattels they had carried away at the time of their cemeteries were to have resorted to them on condition that they would refund their value; or, if these could not have restored, the king would give them the necessary sites at a reasonable price.